 Let’s face it!
 No stranger as busy as the ones you are emailing wants to know about your whole life story or how great you are virtually.
 This might be harsh but it is the truth.
 This is probably a monumental mistake an applicant makes while writing the body of a cold email.
 You have only one chance to impress them, try to make it count.
 The body of any cold email is very crucial as it will determine how the recruiter sees you.

 A selfish email body is an instant rejection by the hiring managers or recruiters.
 You have to make the body about them and their company and a lot less about you.
 They should know why it will be good for THEIR company if they hire you.
 They should know what you can do for THEM.
 It is always themselves who they want to hear about, so you have to make it about their profits while slipping in your point of view smartly.
+This is where Personalized Cold Emails step into the scene and save the day.
 It is a bit tricky, yes.
 But what is the professional world if not tricky?

 Try to conclude your Cold Email into three to four short paragraphs that are well written and up to the points that are described above.